rathod-tirth/Python/README.md

 ## File Handling :

+- File handling is a process of working with files ,which involves creating, reading, writing, updating, and deleting the files.

-- Python supports file handling and allows users to handle files i.e., to read and write files, along with many other file handling options, to operate on files.
+- Python supports file handling i.e., to read, write, append with many other handling options to operate on files.

-- ### Open :
+### Open :

-   - Before performing any operation on the file like reading or writing, first, we have to open that file.
-The `open()` function is used to open a file.
+   - The `open()` function basically opens the file.
+Before performing any operation on the file like reading or writing first, we need to open the file.

-   - It takes in the file path and the mode in which the file should be opened (read, write, append, etc.).
+   - Python provider `open()` function to open the file which takes 2 arguments : 1. filename 2. in which mode you want to open the file.

    ```python
    f = open('filename.txt','mode')